Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 As we all know, soft and hard corals need different lighting in terms of intensity.

-For example, LED lights can give off a lot more light intensity per Watt than a T5.
+For example, LED lights can give off much more light intensity per watts than a T5.

 Anyway, for a 125-gallon tank with a standard depth of 21 inches, that houses SPS corals I can wholeheartedly recommend the 165W VIPARSPECTRA fixtures (visit the Amazon link to see some photos).
 These LED lights are the perfect budget option for a reef tank and are worth every penny from what I’ve seen.